Vancouver-Datajam/CPI/README.md

 ## Project title

-Consumer Price Index
+CPI - Consumer Price Index

+## Acknowledgement

+Project ideation by Fateme Aydin, with support from Laura G. Funderburk and Lisa Cao

+## Description of Dataset

+The consumer price index, known as CPI, is an indicator to show price changes of goods and services over time.
+It is like a basket full of all the goods and services that a Canadian pays for each month.
+Each item in the basket has its portion.
+For instance, we typically spend more money on gas than milk to take a significant amount in the basket than milk.
+The target populations are families and individuals living in urban and rural private households in Canada.

+These prices are collected monthly from designated retail outlets by interviewers and other sources like the internet, telephone, etc. All quality and quantity changes have been cons,ered in the CPI.

+There are some exceptions in collecting prices for goods and services or in the target population:
+- Sales taxes and any other indirect taxes paid by consumers
+- People living in the collective households, such as members of communal colonies, prison inmates, people living on Indian reserves

-## Project goal
+## Project description

-The goal of this project is to study trends in consumer behaviour and national prices for various products and services during the pendemic.
-This project aims to show what was the consumer price index before and after the pandemic.
-How shopping behavior started to change and also prices started to vary based on that.
-This proejct will help us know what products and services we need to focus on during any pandemic and how we can prevent price increases for essential products and services.
+This project aims to study trends in consumer behaviour and national prices for various products and services during the pandemic.
+This project aims to work on data that shows what was the consumer price index before and after the pandemic.
+How shopping behaviour started to change and also prices started to vary based on that.
+What is the relationship between products and what people tend to buy each month?

+This project will help us know what products and services we need to focus on during any pandemic and how we can prevent price increases for essential products and services.

 ## Project statement